Beef Ravioli with Fresh Tomato Sauce

 Lightly flour a rimmed baking sheet.

 Make the pasta dough, then divide and roll out each piece into a sheet 1/16 inch thick.
 Cut each pasta sheet into strips 4 inches wide.
 Layer the strips on the prepared baking sheet, spacing them so they don’t touch and separating each layer with a lightly floured kitchen towel.
-Fill and cut the ravioli as directed in Making Ravioli (see related tip at left).
+Fill and cut the ravioli as directed in Making Ravioli (see related tip).

 You can cook the ravioli immediately, or cover with a kitchen towel and refrigerate until ready to cook.
 They will keep for up to 3 hours; turn them several times during that time so that they do not stick.